YehorYehorychev/Appium/README.md

 # Appium-Framework
-👋 Hey!
-This is a powerful mobile app testing framework I built using Appium and Cucumber 🥒.
+👋 Welcome to the Appium-Framework!
+A robust mobile app testing solution crafted using Appium and Cucumber 🥒, designed to simplify the testing process.
-It leverages BDD (Behavior Driven Development) for writing clear and maintainable tests in plain English.

 Key Features:

-BDD with Cucumber 🥒 for easy-to-read tests
+Employs BDD methodology with Cucumber 🥒, facilitating the creation of easily understandable tests.
-Automate native, hybrid, and web apps across iOS and Android with Appium 🛸 Leverage the robust and scalable Java language
+Seamlessly automates testing for native, hybrid, and web applications across iOS and Android platforms using Appium 🛸.
+Utilizes the versatility and scalability of Java for enhanced test scripting.

 Get Started:

-This framework is ready to use!
-Just install all required dependencies and run tests. 🚀
+Get up and running effortlessly with this framework!
+Simply install the necessary dependencies and execute tests to experience its efficiency. 🚀